Traffic, Transport & Roading Updates

 - Less pressure on staff parking and office space

-AT has launched a campaign to encourage commuters to “spread the jam”.
-When you consider your working week, what small changes could you make which, with everyone else’s, could have a significant positive impact to lessen congestion on Auckland’s roads?
+When you consider your working week, what small changes could you make which could have a significant positive impact to lessen congestion on Auckland’s roads?